 OSHA and State Regulations

-While the EPA ban addresses new asbestos use, workplace exposure to existing asbestos continues to be regulated by:
+While the EPA ban addresses new uses of the substance, workplace exposure to existing materials continues to be regulated by:

-- OSHA asbestos standards for general industry and construction
+- OSHA fiber-exposure standards for general industry and construction

 - EPA NESHAP regulations for demolition and renovation